postkevone/ankionandroid/instructions.md

 you can find anki in the educational software
 ***
-remember to always exit and terminate the vncserver by typing
+remember to always exit and terminate the vncserver by typing after androjaro has started
 ```
 vncserver-stop
 ```